 During the past 10 years, I engaged in various projects and initiatives related to prevention of the prevalent, concerning but underrecognized public health problem of distressing and harmful resident-to-resident interactions in dementia in long-term care homes (among many other projects aimed at promoting the quality of care, safety, and dignity of people living with dementia).

 You can read a summary of my activities here:

 REQUEST FOR SPONSORSHIPS

-Dementia Behavior Consulting LLC and its International Center for Prevention of Distressing and Harmful Resident-to-Resident Interactions in Dementia in Long-Term Care Homes (i.e. “The Center”) continue to work tirelessly on various pressing issues aimed at addressing this mostly hidden phenomenon.
-The Center needs ongoing funding to continue and expand this important line of work.
+Dementia Behavior Consulting LLC and its International Center for Prevention of Distressing and Harmful Resident-to-Resident Interactions in Dementia in Long-Term Care Homes (i.e. “The Center”) continue to work tirelessly on various pressing issues aimed at addressing this prevalent but mostly hidden phenomenon.
+The Center needs ongoing funding to continue and expand this important life-saving line of work.

-If you found the described above initiatives and other projects useful, I will greatly appreciate it if you, your colleagues or other organizations and foundations you know of would be willing to discuss with me the possibility of sponsoring some of the Center’s planned projects in order to bring us closer to realizing the ultimate goal of keeping vulnerable and frail elder residents with and without dementia safe and free from psychological harm.
+I will greatly appreciate it if you, your colleagues or other organizations and foundations you know of would be willing to discuss with me the possibility of sponsoring some of the Center’s planned projects in order to bring us closer to realizing the ultimate goal of keeping vulnerable and frail elder residents with and without dementia safe and free from psychological harm.

 If you or your colleagues are interested in considering the possibility of sponsoring one or more future projects, please contact me at:

 I will be more than glad to share with you details about what makes it so that your support is so critical to carrying out the planned projects and initiatives.